 The Puig Campana attracts serious rock climbers as well as ramblers.
 More info here.
 Believe it or not, some crazy people even run up the mountain for fun in the Puig Campana Vertical Kilometre race.
 Link here .

 If you do decide to tackle Puig Campana, take plenty of water, especially in summer, and a mobile.
 It also gets cold up there in winter.
-The peak was snow-capped in January 2017 and 2018, and it’s often shrouded in cloud at that time of year.
+The peak is often shrouded in cloud – or even covered in snow – at that time of year.

 Puig Campana shrouded in cloud from the road to Orxeta

 The south-western flank of Puig Campana; the characteristic gap in the summit can’t be seen from this side.

 If you’re not the climbing type, you can still take in some spectacular views of the mountain by driving up the narrow road past Font de Molí car park.
 There’s only just room for two cars to pass each other and there are some interesting hairpin bends en route.
 But it’s a beautiful drive around the western and southern flanks of Puig Campana back to Finestrat (see map below).

 By the way, Puig doesn’t sound anything like the way it’s written; it’s pronounced “pooge” or perhaps “puch” and is the Valenciano word for ‘hill’ or ‘peak’.
 So Puig Campana might translate as ‘Bell Peak’.